MohamedZainAlabdeen/CRUDS/README.md

 ## Features

-- dark & light theme
+- Supports both dark and light themes
-- Add new items
+- Add new products with fields: title, price, taxes, ads, discount, total, category, quantity
-- View a list of items
+- View a dynamic table of all products
-- Edit existing items
+- Edit and update existing products
-- Delete items
+- Delete single products or delete all at once
-- Search items in real-time
+- Real-time search by title or category
+- Responsive user interface
+- Persistent storage using localStorage

 <!-- ## Screenshots -->